 Phrase-level modelling of expressive dynamics in violin performances

-Fabio Ortega1, Sergio Giraldo1, Rafael Ramirez1
+Fabio Ortega1, Sergio Giraldo, Rafael Ramirez

-1Music and Machine Learning Lab, Universitat Pompeu Fabra, Barcelona
+Music and Machine Learning Lab, Universitat Pompeu Fabra, Barcelona

-Corresponding author: Fabio Ortega, fabio.ortega@upf.edu
+1Corresponding author: Fabio Ortega, fabiojose.muneratti@upf.edu

 Submission type: empirical paper

 Background.
 Computational models for expressive music performance attempt to understand and emulate the variations in timing, timbre and dynamics that musicians introduce when performing a musical piece.
-In the context of music learning, such models provide valuable tool for teaching students how to play expressively, which is a difficult task from a pedagogical perspective.
-Very few approaches have been proposed for modeling expressive performance in the violin, and most of them target note-level prediction, missing on the context-sensitive nature of expressive interpretation.
+In the context of music learning, such models provide a valuable tool for teaching students how to play expressively, which is a difficult task from a pedagogical perspective.
+Very few approaches have been proposed for modelling expressive performance in the violin, and most of them target note-level prediction, missing on the context-sensitive nature of expressive interpretation.

 Aims.
 This study presents a method for automatically estimating plausible expressive variations in dynamics for a violin rendition of arbitrary music scores with the purpose of facilitating expressive performance learning by students.
 The approach is based on analyzing a database of expressive performances recordings by experts, comparing the performed scores with a new score, and adapting the experts’ transformations to render an expressive performance of the new score.